 Emergency Dentist — McComb, OH

-Urgent Help for Patients in Need
+Urgent Care for Patient in Pain

 Sometimes, life throws unexpected, unpleasant situations at you—like a dental emergency.
 A severe toothache or a dental injury can be stressful if you don’t know where to turn for help.
 No matter what dental emergency you’re facing, you can trust our team at McComb Family Dental to get you back to full oral health as soon as possible.
 In fact, we recommend that you save our office’s phone number in your phone so that you are ready to give us a call if you find yourself in a dental emergency in the future.